fmtlib/fmt/doc/index.md

 <h2>Portability</h2>
 <p>
-  {fmt} has a <b>small self-contained codebase</b> with the core consisting of just three header files and no external dependencies.
+  {fmt} has a <b>small self-contained codebase</b> with the core consisting of just three headers and no external dependencies.
 </p>
 <p>
   The library is highly portable and requires only a minimal <b>subset of